-The Ohio arts council shall report as required by law to the governor and the general assembly of Ohio on the state of the arts.
+The council shall report biennially as required by law to the governor and the general assembly of Ohio on the state of the arts.
 It may also publish other reports or studies on matters affecting the state of the arts in the growth and development of the state of Ohio.
 All such reports shall be provided to the governor, the general assembly of Ohio, and upon request, to the general public.

-(A) Each council member will file with the executive director and chairman of the council at such date as determined by the council (and in the case of new members of the council within sixty days following their appointment by the governor), a statement listing his employment by or interest in (financial or otherwise) organizations eligible for council support.
+(A) Each council member will file with the executive director and chair of the council at such date as determined by the council (and in the case of new members of the council within sixty days following their appointment by the governor), a statement listing his or her employment by or interest in (financial or otherwise) organizations eligible for council support.
 Such statement shall be kept current to reflect any substantial changes.

-(C) Council officials and employees must, at all times, comply with the ethics law (Chapter 102. and Sections 2921.42 and 2921.43 of the Revised Code) as interpreted by the courts and ohio ethics commission, and fully described in commission advisory opinions to the council.
+(C) Council officials and employees must, at all times, comply with the ethics law (Chapter 102. and sections 2921.42 and 2921.43 of the Revised Code) as interpreted by the courts and Ohio ethics commission, and fully described in commission advisory opinions to the council.